ZigIDE/ZigZen/README.md

  * Build installers only for current operating system: `./installers.cmd -Dintellij.build.target.os=current`
  * Build source code _incrementally_ (do not build what was already built before): `./installers.cmd -Dintellij.build.incremental.compilation=true`

 `installers.cmd` is used just to run [OpenSourceCommunityInstallersBuildTarget](build/src/OpenSourceCommunityInstallersBuildTarget.kt) from the command line.
-You may call it directly from IDEA, see run configuration `Build IDEA Community Installers (current OS)` for an example.
+You may call it directly from IDEA, see run configuration `Build ZigZen Community Installers (current OS)` for an example.

 #### Dockerized Build Environment
-To build installation packages inside a Docker container with preinstalled dependencies and tools, run the following command in `<IDEA_HOME>` directory (on Windows, use PowerShell):
+To build installation packages inside a Docker container with preinstalled dependencies and tools, run the following command in `<ZIGZEN_HOME>` directory (on Windows, use PowerShell):
 `docker run --rm -it -v ${PWD}:/community $(docker build -q . --target build_env)`

-## Running IntelliJ IDEA
+## Running ZigZen
-To run the IntelliJ IDEA built from source, choose **Run | Run** from the main menu.
-This will use the preconfigured run configuration "**IDEA**".
+To run the ZigZen built from source, choose **Run | Run** from the main menu.
+This will use the preconfigured run configuration
+"**ZigZen**".

 To run tests on the build, apply these setting to the **Run | Edit Configurations... | Templates | JUnit** configuration tab:
-  * Working dir: `<IDEA_HOME>/bin`
+  * Working dir: `<ZIGZEN_HOME>/bin`
   * VM options:
     * `-ea`

 You can find other helpful information at [https://www.jetbrains.com/opensource/idea](https://www.jetbrains.com/opensource/idea).
-The "Contribute Code" section of that site describes how you can contribute to IntelliJ IDEA.
+The "Contribute Code" section of that site describes how you can contribute to ZigZen.

-## Running IntelliJ IDEA on CI/CD environment
+## Running ZigZen on CI/CD environment

-To run tests outside of IntelliJ IDEA, run the `tests.cmd` command in `<IDEA_HOME>` directory. `tests.cmd` will work on both Windows and Unix systems.
+To run tests outside of ZigZen, run the `tests.cmd` command in `<ZIGZEN_HOME>` directory. `tests.cmd` will work on both Windows and
+Unix systems.

 Options to run tests are passed as system properties to `tests.cmd` command.
 You may find the list of available properties in [TestingOptions.kt](platform/build-scripts/src/org/jetbrains/intellij/build/TestingOptions.kt)